-MATQA uses PyTorch for implementation, and sets the vector embedding dimension after Bert initialization to 200.
+MATQA uses PyTorch for implementation, and sets the vector embedding dimension after BERT initialization to 200.
 It has five layers of GNN, each of which with a dropout of 0.2.
-Moreover, it uses Adam for initial answer inference optimization and Relu for time constraint score optimization.
+Moreover, it uses Adam for initial answer inference optimization and ReLU as a filter on time constraint scores.
 Furthermore, batch_size is set to 32, learning rate to 2e-3, and cluster number to 2.